SuperFola/project-E/README.md

 Project E is a small Operating System (if we can say so) composed of a basic bootloader and of a simple kernel, capable of execute shell commands.

-It was developped and tested under Lubuntu 18.04, on a x86_64 machine.
+It was developped and tested under Linux Mint 19, on a x86_64 machine.

 ## Building